marktmcgraw/portfolio/README.md

 # Portfolio with Bootstrap

-This is my updated portfolio webpage using Bootstrap tools.
-Our assignment is to create responsive layout that fits a variety of screen sizes while remaining visually appealing for the user.
+This is my updated portfolio webpage using Bootstrap tools for a responsive layout.

 ## Deployed Site